 You should ensure that every group is placed according to the topic or question that you’re expounding on.
 The groups should be in three major parts of the essay – the first part, the middle and the end.
-The first part must be catching to make the person reading it to be interested.
+The first part must be caught to make the person reading it to be interested.
 The middle part supports and develops your main topic.
 Back all that you say up with citations and prove.
-In the end you will give a summary of the whole essay from beginning to end.
+In the end, you will give a summary of the whole essay from beginning to end.

 Step 3: Write down the topic you are writing about

-This ought to be very basic simple and straightforward topic related to the essay.
-Brainstorm great ideas that somebody reading your topic will have an interest to read the essay.
+This ought to be a very basic simple and straightforward topic related to the essay.
+Brainstorm great ideas that somebody reading your topic will have the interest to read the essay.
 This helps you to consider related ideas while pretending to be a reader who knows literally nothing about the essay.
 What is the sentence you would use first to give them a peak their interest?
 It may be perhaps a question, or a basic statement.
 Keeping in mind your topic, clarify why you are taking the position you take, or why you trust that topic to be valid.
 This is the part where you use whatever number of truths to support your ideas the best way you can.

 Step 5: Write an introduction paragraph and Thesis statement

 After you’ve composed your supporting facts and ideas, write a short introduction paragraph.
 Your introduction passage ought to contain an engaging first sentence that will catch the reader’s attention.
 Some students find it simpler to write a temporary introduction and update it once they are done with the essay.
 The thesis statement will revolve around the fundamental purpose of your essay.
 Choose what you need to pass on in your essay and write it down.
-This should to be clear and precise in your writing.
+This should be clear and precise in your writing.